 Other plans may also qualify.
 Ask your health insurance provider.

-- Will Medicaid count as coverage so I can avoid a penalty?
+- Will Health First Colorado (Colorado’s Medicaid Program) count as coverage so I can avoid a penalty?

 - Will I have to do something on my federal income tax return to show that I had coverage or an exemption?